eira-fransham/bevy-mod-richter/README.md

 the Bevy rendergraph, although the rendering code itself is still mostly written by hand using wgpu, albeit in a much more extensible way than the original Richter implementation.

+Hosting a server has preliminary support - the server can run all the initialisation code in QuakeC, and it can load into any level from the original game.
+At the time of writing, input is unimplemented, but most physics routines and thinking are working.
+The server can communicate with the client locally, although remote clients are still unimplemented.

 Networking is untested since beginning the port, and I've been only using demos as a testcase.
 It is a priority to get this working again once the client update code is ported to use the ECS.
 I haven't touched most of the networking code, so in theory it should still work or only require minor changes.